 Gaps in work history

 A career shift is when you decide to go into a different profession.
 If you were called to the interview, then you were successful in selling your job experience to the employer.
 They see a potential for you to succeed in your new career path.
 The next phase would be to prove that you are serious about this change.
-You should be able to answer “why do you want to shift careers?”
+You should be able to answer the question “why do you want to shift careers?” convincingly.

 Interview tip: It is common for newcomers to shift careers when they come to Canada.
 Often times, it is because of licensing requirements if their occupation is regulated, or the low demand for their occupation.
 These are perfectly acceptable answers.
 Your strategy should be to focus on skills that you have gained in your previous career that are applicable to your new one (transferable skills).
 Provide examples that show how you can apply them to the current job requirements.
 Don’t forget to mention the steps you are taking to gain more knowledge and skills for your new career.
 Taking short courses or volunteering are great ways to show that you are committed to the shift.
 Convey your optimism for this new role.
 Show that you are ready to take on this new challenge.

 Too many movements